 This comes to .24 watts of input energy per 1 PAR

-However this certainly is an eye opening starting point as per the old term; "you get what you pay for".
+However this certainly is an eye opening starting point as per the old term; "you get what you pay for" which when long term costs including short lives of popular "value" lights and 4-5 time operating costs in energy often these savings are evaporated after a few years.

 PUR stands for Photosynthetically Useable Radiation.
 It is also sometimes simply known as "useful light energy".